colinxr/colinxr/README.md

 # colinxr/readme.md

 ### Who I am:
-a full stack developer, massive arsenal fan, write and novelist; probably working from bed, or at the library; queer.
+a full stack developer, massive arsenal fan, writer and novelist; probably working from bed, or at the library; queer.

 ### What I use at work:
 javascript, tailwind, php, postgres, sanity